M. P. M. Menon: United Arab Emirates

 In 1994, Menon was transferred to Abu Dhabi, United Arab Emirates.
 As soon as he took over, the 1994 plague epidemic in Surat took place.
 He had to plead with the President of the UAE, to allow Indians who were stranded in India, to be allowed to come back and resume their jobs.
 Due to WHO clearances, the UAE lifted the ban on flights from India.

 The next major initiative was to have an amnesty for Indians living in the UAE illegally.
 Since there were immigration controls while leaving UAE, these people, who had overstayed their visas, could not leave without being arrested.
 Menon worked with the UAE government, and Ambassadors from fellow South Asian countries like Pakistan, Sri Lanka and Bangladesh, to have an amnesty for illegals to go back to their home country.
 Over 100,000 people availed of this facility to leave the UAE.

 One of his favourite ways to build good relations with the Indian community was to remember the birthdays of a large number of people.
 He would do this even years after he was retired.

 Brazil

-In 1998, Mr. Menon was transferred to Brasília, Brazil.
-This was the era when the term BRIC was coined by Jim O'Neill.
-There was a spurt in the cooperation between Brazil and India, the largest democracies in South America and Asia, respectively.
+In 1998, Mr. Menon was transferred to Brasília, Brazil amid a growing era of cooperation between Brazil and India, the largest democracies in South America and Asia, respectively, while in economics, the two were noted as similar emerging markets through the BRIC concept as proposed by Jim O'Neill.
 This included cooperation between the Indian and Brazilian Space Programs.